Former Waymo Engineer Pleads Guilty to Stealing Company Trade Secrets

 Levandowski worked in Google as an engineer for the company’s offshoot focused on self-driving technology called Waymo.

-In 2016, Levandowski abruptly parted ways with Waymo, taking thousands of files that properly belonged to Google with him to Uber to start a competing self-driving firm within that company.
+In 2016, Levandowski abruptly parted ways with Waymo, taking thousands of files that properly belonged to Google with him to Uber as to start a competing self-driving firm within that company.

+Specifically, Levandowski was an integral part of Waymo’s Project Chauffeur, which was in a race with other companies to develop marketable self-driving technology.

+According to the plea agreement released Thursday, Levandowski was apprised of the confidential nature of his work and aware he had signed confidentiality agreements.

 Levandowski’s guilty plea means he could face 10 years in prison and a maximum fine of $25,000.